jvines/aastro_utils/README.md

-# astro_utils
+# Astronomy Utilities
-Different utilities for astronomy or time series analysis
+A collection of utilities I've used frequently in astronomy and time-series analysis.